Citizenship by Investment Countries 2025

 - 2007: Antigua and Barbuda Citizenship by Investment programme, officially launching it in 2013.

-- 2008: Cyprus launched a CBI programme, which became one of the most popular in the EU but was terminated in 2021 due to misuse concerns.
+- 2008: Cyprus launched a CBI programme, which became one of the most popular in the EU but was terminated in 2021.

-- 2010: Montenegro opened a CBI programme, which lasted 3 months, then launched it again in the beginning of 2020 but ended in 2022 due to various challenges.
+- 2010: Montenegro opened a CBI programme, which lasted 3 months, then launched it again in the beginning of 2020 but ended in 2022.

-- 2012: Malta introduced the Individual Investor Programme, later replaced by Citizenship for Exceptional Services by Direct Investment Regulations, a CBI-like scheme with stricter requirements requiring a residency period.
+- 2014: Malta introduced the Individual Investor Programme, later replaced by Citizenship for Exceptional Services by Direct Investment Regulations, under the Maltese Citizenship Act Cap.
+188, LN437 of 2020, a CBI-like scheme with stricter requirements requiring a residency period but was terminated in 2025.

 - 2014: St. Lucia Citizenship by Investment Programme was the last of the five Caribbean countries to be introduced.